TheCallumInglis/learning-gcp-ace/README.md

 ## Date: April/May 2024

 ### Description
-Collection of notes and resources for the Google Cloud Platform Associate Cloud Engineer certification, currated while stying for the exam in May 2024.
+Collection of notes and resources for the Google Cloud Platform Associate Cloud Engineer certification, curated while studying for the exam in May 2024.

 They somewhat follow the [official exam guide](https://cloud.google.com/certification/guides/cloud-engineer) and are based on the content available in April/May 2024.